French philosophy: 18th century

+Philosophy was discussed in salons, often led by salonnières such as Marie Thérèse Geoffrin, Madame Lambert, or Jeanne Julie Éléonore de Lespinasse.

+Montesquieu

-Charles de Secondat, baron de Montesquieu (1689–1755) was a social commentator and political philosopher.
-His theories deeply influenced the American Founders.
-His belief that the state powers be separated into legislative, executive, and judicial branches formed the basis for separation of powers under the United States Constitution.
-In The Spirit of the Laws, Montesquieu outlined the view that man and societies are influenced by climate.
-He believed that hotter climates create hot-tempered people and colder climates aloof people, whereas the mild climate of France is ideal for political systems.
-This theory may possibly have been influenced by similar sentiment expressed in Germania, an ethnographic writing by Tacitus, a writer frequently studied by Montesquieu.
+Charles de Secondat, baron de Montesquieu (1689–1755) deeply influenced the American Revolution.
+His belief that government powers should be separated into legislative, executive, and judicial branches formed the basis for separation of powers under the United States Constitution.
+In The Spirit of the Laws (1748), Montesquieu outlined the view that man and society are influenced by climate.
+He believed that hotter climates create hot-tempered people and colder climates aloof people, whereas the mild climate of France is an ideal balance.
+(Note: This theory may possibly have been influenced by similar sentiment expressed in Germania, an ethnographic writing by Tacitus, a writer frequently studied by Montesquieu.)